2024 AIME II Problems

 The median is an integer that is not in the list, so the list cannot have odd length (then the median would be a member).
 The unique mode appears at least twice.
 Two items sum to not so try four items together with where and are distinct (a repeat would tie the mode) and The median must be an integer, so is odd, and forces Thus and the list has median which indeed does not appear.

-No longer list works: with two s, six items would need four distinct other values summing to namely or but both give median With three s the remaining items sum to and every option either puts at the median or ties the mode.
+No longer list works.
+With exactly two s, six items would need four distinct other values summing to namely or but both give median eight or more items are impossible because six distinct positive values already sum to at least With three s the remaining items sum to and every option either puts at the median or ties the mode.
+Four s already sum to more than

 The sum of squares is